brianwisti/rgb-astro-adoc/README.md

 - Asciidoctor files go under `content/`
 - draft posts go under `content/draft/`
 - `<Asciidoctor content={content} />` stuffs Asciidoctor content into a layout
+- the index file for each section has a `SectionLayout` listing articles

 Everything not noted here is expected to fluctuate wildly as I figured out what the heck I'm doing.